njbizzle/njbizzle/README.md

 Student at UCSD studying CS and Math.
-I'm interested in embedded systems, robotics, computer graphics, and simulation.
+I'm interested in embedded systems, robotics and computer graphics.

 Discord: njbizzle